goulburngroup/cloudscraper/README.md

 ----------

 Install PostgreSQL

     # apt-get install postgresql

 Log into the database server

     # psql -d template1 -U postgres
     psql (9.1.6, server 9.1.9)
     Type "help" for help.

     template1=#

 Create database user

     template1=# CREATE USER scraper WITH PASSWORD 'secretpassword';

 Create database

     template1=# CREATE DATABASE cloudscraper;

 Grant privileges on database

     template1=# GRANT ALL PRIVILEGES ON DATABASE cloudscraper TO scraper;

-* If your database is on a different host to the script, you may need to modify pg_hba.conf
+If your database is on a different host to the script, you may need to modify pg_hba.conf.
+In the following example we are allowing the entire 192.168.0.0/255.255.255.0 network to connect to the 'cloudscraper' database as user 'scraper' using md5 authentication.

+    # TYPE  DATABASE        USER            ADDRESS                 METHOD
+    host    cloudscraper    scraper         192.168.0.0/24          md5

 CloudTrax notes
 ===============